Xiaomi USB Type-C 65W Power Adapter ADC6501TM Teardown

 Xiaomi USB Type-C 65W power adaptor

-The Xiaomi USB Type-C 65W power adapter looks basically the same with the 45W power adapter except for its slightly larger volume.
+The Xiaomi USB Type-C 65W power adapter looks basically the same as the 45W power adapter except for its slightly larger volume.

-The root of the power output cable has been strengthened, which aims to ensure durability.
-Besides, we can see Xiaomi’s logo.
+The root of the power output cable is reinforced to ensure durability.
+In addition, we can also see the Xiaomi logo.

 The Type-C data cable plug